Citizen's Police Academy

 People from all walks of life are eligible to attend the Academy, including concerned citizens, Neighborhood Association members, Civic Organization members, college students, potential police applicants, factory workers, independent business people, city and county workers, Neighborhood Watch members, and many others.

-- Persons interested in attending a Citizen Police Academy must live, work or attend school within St. Charles County
+- Persons interested in attending a Citizen's Police Academy must live, work or attend school within St. Charles County

 - Persons Must be at least 18 years of age, have no prior felony convictions, have not been a suspect in a crime involving moral turpitude, have no involvement in criminal behavior or have police contact believed

-- to compromise the integrity of the Citizen Police Academy or the O’Fallon Police Department and have no outstanding warrants
+- Promise not to compromise the integrity of the Citizen Police Academy or the O’Fallon Police Department and have no outstanding warrants

 - The O’Fallon Police Department reserves the right to disqualify any applicant as a result of information discovered during the background investigation